agile-ts/documentation/docs/main/Introduction.md

 #### `4`

 The Observer then creates a Job and passes it to the Runtime.
-The passed Job has a reference to the Observer to perform the actual action and rerender the correct UI-Components.
+The created Job has a reference to the Observer itself in order to perform the actual action and rerender the correct UI-Components.
 ```ts
 // ..